SaverioNapolitano/saverionapolitano/README.md

 ---

 ### 👨‍💻 About me:
-- 🌱 I’m currently studying Computer Engineering at [UNIMORE](https://international.unimore.it)
+- 🌱 I’m currently studying Artificial Intelligence Engineering at [UNIMORE](https://international.unimore.it)
 - 📫 How to reach me: saverio.napolitano@outlook.com

 ---